-Opening and Closing Statements must be given by both sides unless there are technical difficulties.
+An Opening Statement and a Closing Argument must be given by both sides unless there is an emergency.
 See Emergencies.

 The attorney who will cross-examine a particular witness is the only one permitted to make objections during the direct examination of that witness.
 The attorney who questions a particular witness on direct examination is the only person who may make objections during cross-examination of that witness.